-Units 1, 3, and 4 each have Selective Catalytic Reduction (SCR) systems to control 90% of the NO_x emissions prior to their respective ESP's.

-Units 1, 3 and 4 each have wet Flue Gas Desulfurization (FGD) Scrubbers to control sulfur dioxide (SO_2), and other acid gases.
+Units 1 - 4 each have Selective Catalytic Reduction (SCR) systems to control 90% of the NO_x emissions prior to their respective ESP's.
+Each unit has wet Flue Gas Desulfurization (FGD) Scrubbers to control sulfur dioxide (SO2), and other acid gases.
 The typical coal blend for each unit is a 65% low-sulfur western (LSW) / 35% mid-sulfur eastern (MSE).
-During the emissions testing the coal blend was approximately 65%LSW/25%MSE/10%petcoke for Units 3 and 4, and 60%LSW/40%MSE for Unit 1.
-Units 1, 3 & 4 were operated at normal, full load conditions (>700 GMW).
+During the emissions testing the coal blend was approximately 60%LSW/40%MSE for Unit 1.
+Unit 1 was operated at normal, full load conditions (>700 GMW).